ligato/vpp-agent/README.md

 **Next Steps**

-See [README](docker/dev/README.md) of development docker image for more details.
+See [README][docker-image] of development docker image for more details.

 ## Documentation

-Detailed documentation for the VPP Agent can be found at [ligato.io/vpp-agent](https://ligato.io/vpp-agent/).
+Detailed documentation for the VPP Agent can be found at [ligato.io/vpp-agent][ligato-docs].

 ## Architecture